w3c/wai-quick-start/source/designing.html.erb.md

 Provide feedback for interactions, such as confirming form submission, alerting the user when something goes wrong, or notifying the user of changes on the page.
 Instructions should be easy to identify.
 Important feedback that requires user action should be presented in a prominent style.

 {::nomarkdown}
-<%= example 'Use error list, icon, and background color to make errors extremely obvious' %>
+<%= example 'Using error list, icon, and background color to make errors stand out' %>

 <div class="errors">
   <figure>